tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    be multiple records on the wire with the same sequence number but from different cipher states.
 The epoch field allows recipients to distinguish such packets.
-The epoch number is initially zero and is incremented each time a ChangeCipherSpec message is sent.
+The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
+   More details are provided in {{dtls-epoch}}.
 In order to ensure that any given sequence/epoch pair is unique, implementations MUST NOT allow the same epoch value to be reused within two times the TCP maximum segment lifetime.
-In practice, TLS implementations rarely rehandshake; therefore, we do not expect this to be a problem.

    Note that because DTLS records may be reordered, a record from epoch 1 may be received after epoch 2 has begun.
-In general, implementations SHOULD discard packets from earlier epochs, but if packet loss causes noticeable problems they MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP [TCP] to allow for packet reordering.
-(Note that the intention here is that implementors use the current guidance from the IETF for MSL, not that they attempt to interrogate the MSL that the system TCP stack is using.)
+In general, implementations SHOULD discard packets from earlier epochs, but if packet loss causes noticeable problems they MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
+(Note that the intention here is that implementers use the current guidance from the IETF for MSL, not that they attempt to interrogate the MSL that the system TCP stack is using.)
 Until the handshake has completed, implementations MUST accept packets from the old epoch.